 For example, if an employee who makes $15 an hour worked 45 hours in a week, this would be the equation:

 The equation works regardless of how much overtime you offer your employees.
-Note that this equation only applies to nonexempt employees, and the total pay for the week, including the additional payment for overtime, is subject to regular tax rates.
+Note that this equation applies to nonexempt employees only.
+The total pay for the week, including the additional payment for overtime, is subject to regular tax rates.

 “It is absolutely critical for employers to understand that paying a salary for a job does not automatically exempt that job from the overtime requirements of the FLSA,” he said.
 “Many employers do not intuitively understand this.”

-According to Föehl, if you have salaried employees, it's imperative to determine whether they match the exemptions outlined in the FLSA, meaning “the minimum salary must be met and the required duties must be performed.”
+According to Föehl, if you have salaried employees, you must determine whether they match the exemptions outlined in the FLSA, meaning “the minimum salary must be met and the required duties must be performed.”

-As a small business owner, you do not want to run afoul of the FSLA's overtime rules.
-Not only does it open you up to potential lawsuits from current and former employees, but you could also be liable for the unpaid overtime.
+As a small business owner, you don’t want to run afoul of the FLSA’s overtime rules.
+Failing to pay overtime opens you up to lawsuits from current and former employees, and you could also be liable for the unpaid overtime.

 Violations that appear to be committed on purpose could also result in fines of up to $10,000 and the threat of imprisonment if the business owner is a repeat offender.

-Though most of the conversation on overtime deals with a person’s salary or regular hourly rate, Föehl points out that you should factor in other forms of compensation when calculating an employee’s overtime pay.
+Though most of the conversation on overtime deals with a person’s salary or regular hourly rate, Föehl points out that you should factor in other forms of compensation, such as bonuses, when calculating an employee’s overtime pay.
 “If an employee gets a paid bonus based on work performance, that bonus must be included.”